Today we will discuss 15 of our favorite flowering succulents, all of which are easy to grow!

 Like the Easter cactus, the Christmas cactus is comprised of segmented leaves that produce beautiful flowers in various colors at their tips.
 This succulent blooms during wintertime, as the name suggests.

 Christmas cacti naturally grow in forests rather than desert environments.
 They need a bit more water than most other succulents.
 If you keep your Christmas cactus on a regular succulent watering schedule, it’ll soon wilt and start dropping leaf segments.
 Make sure to keep its soil very lightly moist instead of bone dry.
+It is not hard to find the best potting soil for cacti on the market.
+Just make sure you find one that also prevents soil compaction and allows your Christmas cactus to grow just as it would thrive in its natural habitat.

-Avoid direct sunlight, as this would naturally be blocked out by taller trees.
+Just avoid direct sunlight, as this would naturally be blocked out by taller trees.

 12. Florist Kalanchoe (Kalanchoe blossfeldiana)